naomis-archive/battlesnake-sorting-hat/README.md

 # Battlesnake Sorting Hat

-This was a sorting hat for the Battlesnake 2021 Summer League Caster Houses.
+This is a sorting hat for the Battlesnake 2021 Fall League Caster Houses.

 ## Live Version